-This course provides students with practical experience in the management and analysis of quantitative data as applied to the behavioral sciences.
-Students will learn how to perform descriptive and inferential statistics on data in SPSS.
+An introduction to descriptive and inferential statistics as applied to the behavioral sciences.
+This course provides practical experience in managing and analyzing quantitative data using statistical software.
 Prerequisites: PSY 210 General Psychology AND PSY 215 Introduction to Psychological Practice.
-Corequisite: PSY 311 Research Methods.
+Corequisite: PSY 311 Research Methods in Psychology I.